VimaGupta345/vimagupta.github.io/README.md

 ### Projects

-1. Study of SpGEMM techniques and code profiling exascale computing proxy apps for better performance.
+1. <a href="docs/papers/TINKER_report.pdf" target="_blank">Study</a>  of Sparse and General Matrix Multiplication techniques and code profiling of exascale computing proxy apps for better performance.
+2. CAB project
+3. ICN project

+### Work Experience

+1. PACE
+2. TA
+3. Arm

+### Interests and Hobbies

+### Social Networks

 You can use the [editor on GitHub](https://github.com/VimaGupta/vimagupta.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.